webdenis/anomaly/README.md

 These can also be toggled via menu options: **Follow cursor**, **Interval Mouse Y** and **Rotation MouseX**.

 Menu:
-- If hidden, menu can be shown via HOME PAGE button.
+- can be toggled by HOME PAGE button.
 - Navigate the menu with **UP** and **DOWN** arrowkeys or by left clicking the options.
 The current active option will be selected.
 - Once option is selected, change values with **LEFT** or **RIGHT** arrow keys or by **Mouse Wheel scroll**.
-- Full stop: Stops the object generation.
+- Full stop: Stops the object generation, can be toggled via END PAGE button.
 - Stop on low FPS: Turns Full stop ON if FPS is detected to be lower than **minFps**, *default = 10*.
 - Full list of options: Show menu, Stop, Stop on low FPS, Colors, Follow cursor, Interval Mouse Y, Interval, Rotation Mouse X, Rotation, Animation speed, Auto-destruct, Random rotation / interval / location / color, Randomize every N, Presets.